 We can also give the 1LM Eq.~\eqref{eq:dymnikova-firstlaw2} with the enthalpy and internal energy,

 (ii) Model in Ref. \cite{Hayward:2005gi}.
 The shape function is

 where $\Lambda$ is supposed to be positive.
 The Smarr formula has the form,

-where the second term on the right hand side stands for $\epsilon M$ with $\epsilon=6M/(6M+\Lambda r_{+}^3)$, which coincides with the result given by Eq.~\eqref{eq:internal-energy}; the third term corresponds to $-3V P_+$, and the radial pressure of Gliner vacuum at the outer horizon equals
+where the second term on the right-hand side stands for $\epsilon M$ with $\epsilon=6M/(6M+\Lambda r_{+}^3)$, which coincides with the result given by Eq.~\eqref{eq:internal-energy}; the third term corresponds to $-3V P_+$, and the radial pressure of the Gliner vacuum at the outer horizon equals

 The same procedure leads to the 1LM Eq.~\eqref{eq:dymnikova-firstlaw2} with the enthalpy and internal energy,

 (iii) Model in Ref.~\cite{Bardeen:1968non}.
 This model is usually called Bardeen's black hole.
 The shape function is